ECAA compensation guide

 SJJ - Sarajevo Airport

-ECAA signatory.
-Regular connections to European cities via Wizz Air, Austrian Airlines and Turkish Airlines.
-Claims escalate to the BiH Directorate of Civil Aviation.
+Regular connections to European cities via Wizz Air, Austrian Airlines and Turkish Airlines can fall under ECAA-aligned passenger rights.

 Enforcement: Directorate of Civil Aviation of BiH